githubsourav/QuantumSpinGuidedWave/README.md

 # QuantumSpinGuidedWave
 Three-Step Code used for publication in Ultrasonics and ...

+Codes could be used freely (with or without modification) subjected to proper citation of the work by the author and the paper listed above.

 The codes are divided into three steps.

 Step 1: It helps find the dispersion curves and wavemodes in a wave guided with user-selected material properties.
 The code finds the Wave numbers at given frequencies.